Cloudneeti/azure-security-scenarios/scenarios/xss-attack-on-webapp/documentation/webapp-xss.md

-## Detection after Prevention
+## Detection after Mitigation

-* Execute the step 6 and 7 (Attack) to perform XSS attack, Application Gateway will prevent access
+* Execute the step 6 and 7  to perform XSS attack, Application Gateway will prevent access

     ![](images/403-forbidden-access-denied.png)